-The Division of Forestry is responsible for the maintenance and care of the Village’s Urban Forest.
+The Forestry Division is responsible for the maintenance and care of the Village’s Urban Forest.
 The Village of Bensenville is currently responsible for over 6,000 trees, the largest percentage of which are Silver Maples, making up 14% of the urban forest.
 Trees range in size from a newly planted 2” diameter tree, to the largest tree coming in at 45” in diameter.

-All our forestry technicians are International Society of Arboriculture (ISA) Certified Arborist, including one Municipal Specialist.
+A majority of our forestry technicians are International Society of Arboriculture (ISA) Certified Arborist, including one Municipal Specialist.
 This means that our employees have been specifically and rigorously trained in the arboriculture field.
 The skills needed to earn these certifications are: proper pruning techniques, job safety and regulation knowledge, tree identification, proper removal methods, tree planting operations, equipment operation and maintenance, rigging methods, and pest control; all along with hands-on training and experience.

-Our Forestry Division continues to improve our urban forest with a 4 year pruning cycle.
+Our Forestry Division continues to improve our urban forest with a 4-year pruning cycle.
 Each year, one of the 4 maintenance areas in town undergoes a strict pruning cycle, where each tree is inspected and pruned to healthy and aesthetically pleasing standards.
 This process removes dangerous or hazardous branches, dead wood, and eliminates possible future accidents.
 This ensures a long and healthy life for the tree.

 Another large role our forestry division plays is that of adding to our urban forest.
 Each year this division plants

 over 100 new trees!
 This greatly improves the urban forest diversity, and creates a great new look for the Village of Bensenville.

 Other responsibilities this division upholds are snow removal, brush collection